-We have audited the financial statements of the Appraisal Subcommittee as of and for the years ended September 30, 2000 and 1999, and have issued our report thereon dated October 26, 2000.
-We conducted our audits in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the Appraisal Subcommittee as of and for the year ended September 30, 2001, and have issued our report thereon dated November 1, 2001.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.